MarinnaPereira/marinnapereira/README.md

 🚀 Eager to explore new and emerging technologies to further enhance my tech skill set

-🌍 ✈️ Outside of coding, I'm an enthusiastic traveler, always eager to discover new places and cultures
+🌍 ✈️ Outside of coding, I'm an enthusiastic traveler, always ready to discover new places and cultures

 ☕ 🧘 Coffee fuels my coding adventures, while meditation helps me find inner peace in the digital chaos